danielefongo/microscope/readme.md

 - `set_layout(layout_fun)`: accepts a [layout function](#layout-function) and returns the corresponding action
 - `alter(override_opts)`: accepts a table of options to override in the finder's instance
 - `refine`: starts a new search on retrieved results using a fuzzy lens
-- `refine_with(lens, parser)`: starts a new search on retrieved results using a specific lens and parser
+- `refine_with(lens, parser, prompt)`: starts a new search on retrieved results using a specific lens, parser and optional prompt
 - `close`: closes finder

 ### Parsers